shallomkanyori/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 8-true_knowledge prints the result of adding 128 with the value stored in the environment variable TRUEKNOWLEDGE
 - 9-divide_and_rule prints the result of POWER divided by DIVIDE where POWER and DIVIDE are environment variables
 - 10-love_exponent_breath prints the result of BREATH to the power of LOVE where BREATH and LOVE are environment varibles
+- 11-binary_to_decimal converts the binary value stored in the environment variable BINARY to decimal